 The original article was written by Dennis Fisher and Art Braidic.
 I know both of these men.
 One of them I knew personally for many years, and their track record in the church is not sparkling with an "apostle sheen."
-I notice now that Dennis Fisher has been replaced by another man as the co-author of this article, and I do not know why.
+Dennis Fisher has been replaced by another man as the co-author of this article, and I do not know why.

 One of them started out with us in the Church of the Great God in 1992, but he left us when he could not agree with the matter of how things should be run.
-In a conference that we held within the first two years, (I do not know exactly when it was, if it was 1992 or 1993), he, along with several others, wanted to leap pell-mell into a huge costly work on radio, television, and other media.
-They wanted us to hire writers straight out of the world, not out of the church, to fashion spiritual articles that would appear in our publication.
-Well, he left us and he went with Global.
-I am not real sure if he went with Living, but I do know that along the way he was divorced by his wife, he got disfellowshipped from Global.
+In a conference that we held within the first two years (I do not know exactly when it was, if it was 1992 or 1993), he, along with several others, wanted to leap pell-mell into a huge costly work on radio, television, and other media.
+They wanted us to hire writers straight out of the world, not out of the church, to fashion spiritual articles that would appear in our publications.
+Well, he left us and went with Global.
+I am not real sure if he went with Living later on, but along the way, he was divorced by his wife and was disfellowshipped from Global.
 I do not know what the reason was.

-The point is this: God used Herbert Armstrong, an apostle, to establish the pattern on this issue in this era of the church of God, not Art Braidic and Dennis Fisher, nor this other late-comer to this scene.
+The point is this: God used Herbert Armstrong, an apostle, to establish the pattern on this issue in this era of the church of God, not Art Braidic and Dennis Fisher, nor this other late-comer.
 The present era of the church of God began with Herbert Armstrong, and it continues right on.
 Remember that.

 II Timothy 1:7 For God has not given us the spirit of fear; but of power, and of love, and of a sound mind.

 My concern is with the word "sound."
-I also have to tell you that the overall issue is not merely what the word "sound" directly means.
+The overall issue is not merely what the word "sound" directly means.
 The underlying Greek word literally means "discipline."
 There is nothing wrong with being disciplined.
 It means "self-control."
 There is nothing wrong with that at all.
 Both of them are fine characteristics.

-What I am about to say, I do not want you to think that somehow "sound" is a bad translation.
-It is not.
-It is all right; however, the New Testament Commentary by Hendriksen and Kistemaker, said that the entire context is an encouragement, and an exhortation from Paul to Timothy to recover his mental balance.
+I do not want you to think that somehow "sound" is a bad translation.
+It is not; it is all right.
+However, the New Testament Commentary by Hendriksen and Kistemaker says that the entire context is an encouragement and exhortation from Paul to Timothy to recover his mental balance.
 If you are sound, you are balanced.
-Therefore, for Timothy to be of sound mind he would have to be more spiritually balanced than he presently was when Paul wrote the epistle to him.
+Therefore, for Timothy to be of sound mind, he would have to be more spiritually balanced than he presently was when Paul wrote the epistle to him.
 What was Timothy's problem?
 He was timid.
-He was a very gifted man; fine in virtually every respect, but he had a weakness.
-He was timid, and Paul said he needed to do something about it, and grow in that area.
+He was a very gifted man, fine in virtually every respect, but he had a weakness.
+He was timid, and Paul said he needed to do something about it and grow in that area.

-During a ministerial conference in Pasadena I once heard a lecture from Raymond McNair who was one of the first men ordained by Herbert Armstrong.
+During a ministerial conference in Pasadena, I once heard a lecture from Raymond McNair who was one of the first men ordained by Herbert Armstrong.
 He spent more time with Herbert Armstrong than any of us could imagine.
-He remarked that Herbert Armstrong said that demons always influence people toward extreme position rather than biblically balanced ones.
+He remarked that Herbert Armstrong said that demons always influence people toward an extreme position rather than a biblically balanced one.